cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 **Exercise:**

 1. Open your search engine of choice and enter your name.
-This could be interent search or also intranet search.
+This could be internet search or also intranet search.
 1. Open at least the first 10 search results and check if your personality, your offerings and your objectives are represented in the way you want them to be.
 1. Think about what your main online profile might be (e.g. LinkedIn profile, about.me profile or profile in your enterprise social network).
 This will be called your "digital twin" that represents you online.

-## Kata: Upate Your Digital Twin
+## Kata: Update Your Digital Twin
 Does your main online profile or your "digital twin" represent you in the way you want to?
 A lot of people register for an account in a social network and never think about updating their profile.
 You should keep your profile up to date and have a look at it on a regular basis (e.g. have a recurring task every three month).
 The facts about you, current projects, current interests, key knowledge domains, and objectives you need support for should be visible on that profile.

 **Exercise:**